 “The Cotchett Law Center is the first new building in UC Law SF’s Academic Village, which will transform our campus, animate our educational experience, help revitalize San Francisco’s Tenderloin and Civic Center neighborhoods, and serve as a model for urban universities across the country.”

 —Chancellor and Dean David L. Faigman

-UC Hastings Law dedicated the cornerstone building of its new Academic Village at 333 Golden Gate Avenue on Aug.
+UC Law SF dedicated the cornerstone building of its new Academic Village at 333 Golden Gate Avenue on Aug.
 27, 2020, announcing it is naming the Cotchett Law Center in honor of alumnus Joseph W. Cotchett ’64, one of America’s most distinguished attorneys and a dedicated patron of the college.

 The honor speaks to Cotchett’s legendary achievements in the law and his decades of philanthropy and other contributions to the college, which include teaching, student mentoring, and service on the Board of Directors.

 Standing on the building’s Sky Deck, with the dome of City Hall in the background, Chancellor and Dean David L. Faigman held a virtual town hall with more than 150 alumni and friends.
 Joining him in person were Cotchett, Jackie Speier ’76, U.S. Representative (D-CA), and Willie L. Brown, Jr. ’58, former San Francisco Mayor and longtime California Assembly Speaker.

 The governor sent his best wishes.
 “Joe Cotchett is a true champion both inside and outside the courtroom, with a career and a spirit that embody the soul of our great state.
 He has been an advocate for the underdog for many decades, and he is fearless in his pursuit for true justice,” Gov. Gavin Newsom shared via a prepared statement.